bolak/jss-cache/readme.md

 # JSS plugin that caches the rules.

-This plugin will cache virtual rules by checking if a passt style object has been already passed.
+This plugin will cache virtual rules by checking if a past style object has been already passed.

 It should be used as a __first__ plugin, to bail out before any unnecessary work is done!!!